dantegituser/gif-search-app/readme.md

 ## Description

 This app allows the user to search for any gif
 It uses Giphy API to get the animated gifs
+**You need an giphy API key**
 Interface created with React and Vite

 ## Features